Crash of a Handley Page H.P.57 Halifax II at RAF Pocklington

 Circumstances:

-The airplane departed RAF Pocklington at 2332LT on June 27 on an operation to Bremen.
-It failed to return to base and is believed to have been shot down by the German Flak and to crashed into the North Sea off the Dutch coast.
+The airplane departed RAF Pocklington at 0016LT on an operation to Flensburg.
+Approaching the target area, it was shot down by the German Flak and crashed into the Flensborg Fjord.
 All seven crew members were killed.

 Crew: